RCantu92/decentralized_lottery/README.md

 * [Ganache CLI](https://www.npmjs.com/package/ganache-cli) - the command line version of Ganache, your personal blockchain for Ethereum development.
 * [web3](https://github.com/ethereum/web3.js/) - This is the Ethereum JavaScript API which connects to the Generic JSON-RPC spec.
 Used v.1.0.0-beta.35.
 * [Assert](https://nodejs.org/api/assert.html) - Module that provides a set of assertion functions for verifying invariants.
 * [Infura](https://infura.io/) - API used to access the Ethereum and IPFS networks.
 * [truffle-hdwallet-provider](https://github.com/trufflesuite/truffle-hdwallet-provider) - HD Wallet-enabled Web3 provider.
 Used to sign transactions for addresses derived from a 12-word mnemonic.
 * [Create React App](https://github.com/facebook/create-react-app) - Tool to build React apps.
+* [MetaMask](https://metamask.io/) - Browser based wallet used to connect to the Ethereum mainnet as well as testnets.

 ## Authors